Ellis8462/Gym-website/README.md

 - Membership - This webpage can be clicked from the navbar link or membership card on the homepage.
 This page gives information on the membership types.

 - Contact - This page can be clicked from the navbar link or personal training card on the homepage.
 This page allows the user to contact the gym with email or phone.
+    - Success page - This page is for the contact page when you complete the form.
+The page tells the user that their form has been sent through.

 - Gallery - This page can be clicked from the navbar link or facility card on the homepage.
 This page is where images of the gym are stored.